Bentheperson101/Bentheperson101/README.md

 <h3>⌚ At the moment I'm:</h3>

-- Looking for an internship
+- Looking for a full time position in software development
-- Experimenting on a new project using PHP and MySQL for an API for CRUD operations
+- Working on a MERN social media project I did for my last semester in college

 <h3>📚 I’m currently learning:</h3>